 Mount Rainier National Park is open year-round.
-It is a perfect destination for summer holidays and winter getaway.
+It is a perfect destination for summer holidays and winter getaways.
 But sometimes roads can be impassable due to weather.
 So always check the park’s opening hours and road status before you hit the road.

 More than 25 glaciers descend the flanks of the Mount Rainier volcano.
 Due to it often being shrouded in clouds.
 Mount Rainier is circled by the Wonderland Trail and is covered by glaciers and snowfields, totaling about 35 square miles (91 km2).
 So, there is snow year-round at the highest elevations.
 There are many hiking trails around the mountain, some may have snow on them late in the summer, but popular trails will have a beaten path through or around snow even if it’s there.